MarketScope for Outage Management Systems

 Overall Market Rating: Caution

 As early as 2005, Gartner defined ADMS as a future utility software market that would encompass all network management activities in the distribution domain.
 At the same time, we predicted the demise of the OMS as a separate software category and its subsequent inclusion in the ADMS market.
-However, market development was relatively slow, albeit steady, until 2009/2010.
-Following the worldwide focus on smart grid initiatives, utility interest in ADMS solutions has grown significantly, placing it at the Peak of Inflated Expectations in "Hype Cycle for Smart Grid Technologies, 2011."
+However, market development was relatively slow, albeit steady, until 2009-2010.
+Following the worldwide focus on smart grid initiatives, utility interest in ADMS solutions grew significantly.
+ADMS is now passing from the Peak of Inflated Expectations into the Trough of Disillusionment in "Hype Cycle for Smart Grid Technologies, 2012."

-The Caution rating was selected, not based on the lack of OMS product functionality or immaturity of the solutions, because, in general, the rated vendors offer products that are functionally rich and capable of addressing the majority of "traditional" OMS needs out of the box.
-Rather, this rating was selected to indicate that vendors are turning their attention away from the existing OMS market.
+The Caution rating was not selected due to any lack of OMS product functionality or immaturity of the solutions.
+In general, the rated vendors offer products that are functionally rich and capable of addressing the majority of "traditional" OMS needs out of the box.
+Rather, this rating was selected to indicate that buyers are turning their attention away from the existing OMS market.
 Although vendors continue to get some traction in the "pure" OMS market, increased market demand for an integrated distribution management solution in the form of an ADMS product is effectively cannibalizing the OMS market.
 Driven by the increased demand for integrated solutions, leading vendors in the OMS market are trying to integrate operational network analysis and distribution automation functions into their offerings.
-In some sectors, such as Tier 1 utility companies (which tend to be more focused on procuring integrated distribution management solutions), buyers are considering postponing the procurement of pure OMS solutions until a new breed of ADMS comes of age.
+In some sectors, such as Tier 1 utility companies (which tend to be more focused on procuring integrated distribution management solutions), buyers are considering postponing the procurement of pure OMS solutions until a new more mature breed of ADMS with full-fledged OMS functionality comes of age.
 This will reduce vendor revenue from the OMS sector and, consequently, result in lower R&D and marketing investments in traditional OMSs, leading to their eventual demise.

 - Like other distribution SCADA vendors, Efacec ACS has designed its OMS features within its existing real-time environment.
 The outage management functions access the same network model as the DMS, and the UI is built with the same development environment.
-This offers a consistent user experience, including a Web-based client (GridVu), as well as a single point of update for data maintenance activities.
+This offers a consistent user experience and minimizes data maintenance activities.

-- Call-taking features are closely integrated with a companion IVR product.
-The OMS includes a call-taking screen that can be deployed to customer service representatives, and also includes an automated crew call-out system.
+- The OMS includes call management features via a call-taking screen that can be deployed to customer service representatives.
+Close integration with IVR products is supported for customer callbacks and automated crew call-out.

 - Crew management functionality is not as full-featured as other OMS vendors.
 Operators can create crews, assign them to tickets and monitor crew workload.
 Off-duty lists, accumulated work durations and backlogs are included.